MarcnKov/FSO_simulation_v2/README.md

-# Free Space Optics Turbulence Simulation
+# Free Space Optical Propagation Turbulence Simulation
 Simple FSO propagation library.
 Propagates a gaussian beam through the turbulent atmoshpere.
 Can be used to estimate link budget losses due to the atmospheric turbulence for a gaussian beam.

 **Usage**